Friedrich482/manga-xr-express-server/README.md

-Repo for manga-xr express API
+Repository for the manga-xr express API